 A childbirth class is an excellent way to prepare for labor and childbirth.
-Depending on where you sign up, classes range from one-day to weekly sessions that can last to a month or more.
+Depending on where you sign up, they range from one-day to weekly sessions that can last a month or more.

-The typical classes consist of lectures, discussions, and exercises, from a trained childbirth instructor.
+The typical session consists of lectures, discussions, and exercises, from a trained instructor.

 Why You Should Not Take Birthing Classes During the First Trimester?

-When you take birthing classes this early, you will rarely remember vital information when the time to give birth comes.
+When you take birthing sessions this early, you will rarely remember vital information when the time to give birth comes.